samailamalima/ETH-intermediate/projects3/README.md

-# ETH-Proof-Intermediate-Module-3
+# Eth Malima Token projects 3

-This is the third project in ETH-Proof-Intermediate, in this project I am tasked to create a smart contract to create my own token on a local HardHat network.
-Once I have created the contract, I should be able to use remix to interact with it.
+This is the third project in Eth Malima Token Project 3, I am tasked to create a smart contract to create my own token on a local HardHat network.
+Once I have created the contract, I should be able to use Remix to interact with it.
 From remix, the contract owner should be able to mint tokens to a provided address.
 Any user should be able to burn and transfer tokens.

 ## Getting Started